Natalia Davidovici’s Pro-Russian Narrative

 A close confidante of Davidovici, Renato Usatîi is known for his pro-Russian statements and links to Russia.
 His support largely marks his political movement for the pro-Russian course and criticism of pro-European forces in the nation.
 The political force he leads, Our Party, officially declares foreign policy neutrality, consisting of the idea of not joining the European or Customs Unions.
 Internationally, Renato Usatîi concentrates on populist forces close to him.

 Moreover, Natalia Davidovici is a delegate to the CIS Interparliamentary Assembly.
 CIS is a body blamed for facilitating Russian influence in member states.
 The CIS and its Interparliamentary Assembly are represented as tools of Russian influence, with Moldova’s current government aiming to withdraw from these structures to reduce such influence.
-While Davidovici’s membership in PAS images a nominal allegiance to Moldova’s pro-European trajectory, her controversial perspectives and connections with figures like Usatîi and the CIS assembly suggest a more complicated and uncertain political identity.
+At the same time, Davidovici’s membership in PAS images a nominal allegiance to Moldova’s pro-European trajectory, her controversial perspectives and connections with figures like Usatîi and the CIS assembly suggest a more complicated and uncertain political identity.

 Electric Scooter XElectric Scooter XElectric Scooter XElectric Scooter X